JMM889901/peepee.TitanFramework/Readme.md

 -------
 Currently lacks authentication for valid titan classes when setting from console, however this wont cause crashes, if a nonexistent titan is selected it should be fine, and loading with a nonexistent titan selected will only result in your titan name being wrong, the loadout should be correct

-Due to passives all custom titans must make sure that the weapons and abilities support the mods that will be added by those passives, even if these mods do nothing you must have them or you will get a bitfield issue
+~~Due to passives all custom titans must make sure that the weapons and abilities support the mods that will be added by those passives, even if these mods do nothing you must have them or you will get a bitfield issue~~ Solved